TOY for Inclusion - phase 2

 High quality Early Childhood Education and Care (ECEC) is an essential foundation for all children’s successful lifelong learning, social integration, and later employability.
 Disparities in access to quality education and increasing segregation in schools start at a young age.

-The objective of TOY to Share Play to Care is to scale up and embed in policy the TOY for Inclusion approach - an effective means of creating community-based ECEC initiatives that improve access to ECEC for marginalized young children, their transition to formal education and the capacity of their parents and professionals.
+TOY to Share Play to Care is scaling up and embedding in policy the TOY for Inclusion approach - an effective means of creating community-based ECEC initiatives that improve access to ECEC for marginalized young children, their transition to formal education and the capacity of their parents and professionals.

-The project will directly benefit 1400 children and their families with special focus on children 0-6 years from migrant and ethnic minorities in Croatia, Hungary, Italy, Latvia, Slovakia and Slovenia and Turkey; 140 ECEC practitioners and 35 local, national and international policy makers.
-3000 organisations will be reached through the project’s advocacy campaign.
+The project is directly benefitting over 10.000 children and their families with special focus on children 0-6 years from migrant and ethnic minorities in Croatia, Hungary, Italy, Latvia, the Netherlands, Slovakia and Slovenia and Turkey; 1000 ECEC practitioners and 35 local, national and international policy makers.

 For more information visit www.toy4inclusion.eu